greatimon/RoomWordExample/README.md

 # RoomWordExample
-Codelabs project_ Android Room with a View - Kotlin_ using MVVM, ViewModel, Room
+Codelabs project:  Android Room with a View

 ## Table of contents